What is a Property Tax Depreciation Schedule?

 As stated in the Tax Ruling 97/25 issue by the Australian Taxation Office (ATO), your accountant is not allowed to prepare a tax depreciation schedule if the property is newer than 1987.
 If older, they can carry out the report, though at what expense?
 They will not be inspecting your rental property and you may miss out on major deductions which we can guarantee, as Quantity Surveyors we make sure you claim every cent you are eligible to.

-Get a quote for a property tax depreciation schedule on your rental property – or use our complimentary property tax depreciation calculator to work out your potential cash flow tax saving.
+Get a quote for a property tax depreciation schedule on your rental property – or use our free property tax depreciation calculator to work out your potential cash flow tax saving.

 Washington Brown’s fee is 100% Tax Deductible.